Save the Planet: Focus on Methane

-Three recent reports from the Newsom Administration document the significant environmental, climate, social, and economic benefits of dairy digesters and dairy methane reduction efforts.
+Additionally, several reports from the Newsom Administration document the significant environmental, climate, social, and economic benefits of dairy digesters and other dairy methane reduction efforts.
 These benefits include significant direct and indirect benefits to local disadvantaged communities and priority populations.

 Identifies the dairy digester program as the state's most cost effective, at just $9 per ton of reduction.

 Reports that 67% of funds expended on dairy digesters are benefiting priority populations.